Torono909/Binsecure-1.8.3/README.md

 - buy binscure at https://binclub.dev/binscure
 there is no malicious intent behind this release. only releasing because it has spread to other people of which i do not want to have it. @x4e feel free to open source latest vers if u want :D

+# How to build

+Windows:

+Step 1: gradlew build